-GMT Belt Grinding Machine achieves rates of high production efficiency, quality finish and economy which cannot be achieved by any other method of grinding or polishing.
-For example, by changing grit sizes, a machine may be converted from a heavy duty grinder to a fine micro-polisher.
+GMT Belt Grinding Machine achieves high production efficiency, quality finish and economy, which cannot be achieved by any other method of grinding or polishing.
+For example, by changing grit sizes, a machine may be converted from a heavy-duty grinder to a fine micro-polisher.

-Abrasive belt grinding machine is usually classified by the surface that forms the backing of the coated abrasive at the work area.
-This backing has an important effect on the material removal rate and on the finish.
-The backing governs choice of contact pressure, the angle of cut and the speed of operation.
+An abrasive belt grinding machine is usually classified by the surface that forms the coated abrasive backing at the work area.
+This backing has an important effect on the material removal rate and the finish.
+The backing governs the choice of contact pressure, the angle of cut and the speed of operation.

-Belt Grinding Machine may be broadly classified according to the backing used as :
+Belt Grinding Machine may be classified according to the backing used as :

 - Platen Grinding Machines

 In construction, all the machines are similar.
 A coated abrasive belt runs over two pulleys – one driving pulley and one idler pulley.
 There is (a) provision to maintain the belt under constant tension between the two pulleys. (b) a mechanism to prevent the belt from ‘walking’ or running oﬀ the pulleys.

 The platen’s function is to shape the workpiece by exerting maximum pressure on the areas that do not conform to the conﬁguration on the platen.
 Most platens are ﬂat; they are also often shaped in the traverse direction to conform to the contour of the workpiece.
 The belt, working at high speed, is interposed between the workpiece and the platen ﬁxed to the machine.
 Platens are generally smooth faced but occasionally have grilled or serrated patterns to increase aggressiveness.
 The platen’s face, which is in contact with the abrasive and belt backing, must always be smooth to decrease friction and wear of the belt backing.